Family Dentistry – Worcester, MA

 Quality Dentistry for All of Your Loved Ones

 Dr. Joseph Costa is a family dentist in Worcester, MA.
 He offers comprehensive general dentistry, cosmetic dentistry, and restorative dentistry services to address all of your family’s dental health needs.
-His office welcomes patients of all ages, recommending that children come in for their first visit around 3 when all primary teeth erupt.
+His office welcomes patients of all ages.
+We recommend that children come in for their first visit around age three, when all primary teeth will lilely have erupted.

-- Schedule routine preventive care visits twice a year
+- Schedule routine preventive dental visits twice a year.

 Following each of these steps can help improve the quality and appearance of your smile.
 Our team of dentists works with you to coordinate the care dental care you need.
-During your routine preventive care visit, you will be screened for complex dental problems and receive a professional dental cleaning.
-After the preventive care visit, your dentist will recommend any necessary treatment needed to improve your smile.
+During your routine preventive dentistry visit, you will be screened for complex dental problems and receive a professional teeth cleaning.
+After the visit, your dentist will recommend any necessary treatment needed to improve your smile.